 ●Unconscious patients with small pneumothoraces that are not visible or missed on the initial chest radiograph may develop tension physiology after tracheal intubation from positive pressure ventilation.
 It is important to reauscultate the lungs of trauma patients who develop hemodynamic instability after being intubated and to be attentive to ventilator pressure alarms.

 ●Hemorrhage is the most common preventable cause of mortality in trauma .
 Be alert for subtle signs of hemorrhagic shock, particularly in the elderly, who may be on cardiovascular medications that blunt such signs, and young, healthy adults who may not present with obvious manifestations.
 Hypotension generally does not manifest until at least 30 percent of the patient's blood volume has been lost .
 Such patients are at high risk of death.
 Elderly patients may be hypotensive relative to their baseline blood pressure but still have blood pressure measurements in the "normal" range.
-A single episode of hypotension substantially increases the likelihood that a serious injury has occurred [36,37].
-(See "Initial evaluation and management of shock in adult trauma", section on 'Recognition' and "Geriatric trauma: Initial evaluation and management".)
+A single episode of hypotension substantially increases the likelihood that a serious injury has occurred [37,38].
+(See "Initial evaluation of shock in the adult trauma patient and management of NON-hemorrhagic shock", section on 'Recognition of shock' and "Geriatric trauma: Initial evaluation and management".)

 Maintaining the patient’s stretcher at a slight angle with the head slightly elevated (reverse Trendelenburg position) or elevating just the head to about 30 degrees if cervical spine precautions are not required can help to decrease the risk of aspiration and improve lung capacity by reducing abdominal pressure on the chest.